SAP-archive/cloud-cap-nodejs-codejam/exercises/06/readme.md

 :point_right: In the same Postman collection you imported, try out the first request in the folder "**(B) After @readonly annotations**".

-If you want to use command line instead of Postman, use the following invocation:
+If you want to use the command line instead of Postman, use the following invocation:

 1) Add book "The Player of Games":